ameerkat/sc2ranks-drupal/readme.markdown

 6. Check everything is working by visiting a user's profile page

 ## Theming
-You can override theme data
+You can override theme data by creating your own profile-sc2ranks.tpl.php Refer to the default profile-sc2ranks.tpl.php for variable data.